 Whether you’ve parked at the picnic area, stopped at Boardwalk Trail 2’s sun shelters, or happened upon one of the benches along the trails, there’s an abundance of picnic spots at Lake Waccamaw State Park.

 Pack a sandwich and some snacks and enjoy a picnic!
 Regardless of where you’re picnicking, we think you’ll all of the park’s beautiful spots.

 Camping By the Lake

-Lake Waccamaw State Park offers a smaller number of campsites than other parks, but their few campsites offer early access to the water.
-In total, there are 4 primitive group campsites and 1 yurt campsite (#005) available.
+The Lake Waccamaw campgrounds have fewer campsites than other parks, but their few offer early access to the water.
+In total, there are four primitive group campsites.

 You can book via Reserve America’s website.